 The Twisted Path Of One Progressive Rocker

 Since then, I think it’s fair to say that I’ve been all over the map as a musician.
 My first national gigs were with a certain really well-known Twin Cities punk band while filling in on a public radio show that starred some little-known guy named ‘Garrison’.
-I then began working with a variety of Motown® artists, lots of Gospel groups and then to NYC to do Broadway shows such as ‘Annie’ and ‘Grease’.
+After that I worked with a variety of Motown® artists, lots of Gospel groups and then off to NYC to do Broadway shows such as ‘Annie’ and ‘Grease’.
 Somewhere in there I even wrote commercial scores (Lorzban: The Proven Way To Increase Crop Yields!)
 But that’s not what you care about.

-In 2009 I started work on the opera Detroit which was completed in 2012.
-I now spend a good deal of my time working on concert music that combines the traditional orchestra with ‘rock’ instruments.
+In 2009 I started work on the opera Detroit.
+In addition the albums you see on offer here, I now spend a good deal of my time working on (cough) serious music combining the traditional orchestra with ‘rock’ instruments.

 Thanks for stopping by.